Doctor of Medicine

 • Performance Requirement

-• A student must pass each required course, clerkship and elective.
+• A student must pass each required course, clerkship, and elective.
 Any student failing to meet this standard of performance will be referred to the Students Promotion Committee to determine the action to be taken.

 • Medical Licensure Exam Requirement